I want to see a man beaten to a bloody pulp with a high-heel shoved in his mouth, like an apple in the mouth of a pig. Andrea Dworkin

 “I’m a feminist.
 I’ve been a female for a long time now.
 It’d be stupid not to be on my own side.” – Maya Angelou

 “‘Diiiie men.’
-If you play any Broad City episode backwards, that’s all we’re saying.” – Ilana Glazer
+If you play any Broad City episode backward, that’s all we’re saying.” – Ilana Glazer

 “I myself have never been able to find out precisely what feminism is: I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat.” – Rebecca West